Brian G. Bond

 Is there any mention of an unsafe sleeping environment?

-The fatality report states that "Law enforcement found paraphernalia in the mother's room that she shared with B.B." and that B.B. died of fentanyl poisoning while in the crib in that room.
-The presence of drug paraphernalia in a room shared with an infant, combined with the resulting fentanyl poisoning, implies an unsafe sleeping environment.
-Additionally, for an older sibling in 2016, "the caseworker provided the mother with a pack and play sleep space as there were concerns that she was co-sleeping," demonstrating a history of sleep environment concerns.
+The fatality report states that "Law enforcement found paraphernalia in the mother's room that she shared with B.B." and that B.B. was found dead in the crib in this shared room.
+Having drug paraphernalia in the room where an infant sleeps constitutes an unsafe sleeping environment.
+Additionally, the report references prior co-sleeping concerns with an older child in 2016, noting the caseworker "provided the mother with a pack and play sleep space as there were concerns that she was co-sleeping."

 Individuals Involved